-- a) All the Company's investment properties are located in Israel. - b) The property was let to subsidiaries and therefore it was transferred from investment properties to property and equipment. - c) In 2008, the construction of the investment property was completed and therefore it was transferred from property and equipment to investment properties. - d) The additions in 2010, totaling NIS 38.7 million, include lands in areas used for commercial development.
-The additions in 2009, totaling NIS 9.4 million, include NIS 1.7 million of rental offices and NIS 7.7 million of land in areas used for commercial development.
-The additions in 2008, totaling NIS 104.7 million, include NIS 39 million of rental offices and NIS 66 million of land in areas used for commercial development. - e) The fair value of the principle investment property items was determined by "O. Haushner Civil Eng. & Real Estate Appraisal Ltd." and "Barak Friedman Cohen & Co.
-Economic & Real Estate Appraisal", independent qualified appraisers who are members of the Real Estate Appraisers Association in Israel based on the current prices in an active market for similar property, locations and conditions, and based on the discounted cash flows that are expected to arise from the assets.
-The range of discount rates used by the appraiser are 7.75%-12% per annum (mainly 7.75-8.25%) (2009: 8-8.5%).
+- a) All the Company's investment properties are located in Israel. - b) The property was let to subsidiaries and therefore it was transferred from investment properties to property and equipment. - c) The additions in 2011, totaling NIS 41.5 million, include an amount of approximately NIS 38 million in Kiryat Hasharon, Netanya.
+The additions in 2010, totaling NIS 38.7 million, include lands in areas used for commercial development.
+The additions in 2009, totaling NIS 9.4 million, include NIS 1.7 million of rental offices and NIS 7.7 million of land in areas used for commercial development. - d) On July 4, 2011 BSRE and Harel Insurance Company Ltd. (hereafter Harel) signed an agreement whereby Harel acquired half of the BSRE's rights in an investment property located in Kiryat Hasharon-Netanya (which a commercial center is currently being erected on) in consideration for NIS 50.6 million.
+In the second quarter of 2011 the company recorded gain from changes in fair value of the said investment property in the amount of NIS 18.1 million to the statement of income. - e) The fair value of the principle investment property items was determined by "O. Haushner Civil Eng. & Real Estate Appraisal Ltd." and "Barak Friedman Cohen & Co.
+Economic & Real Estate Appraisal", independent qualified appraisers who are members of the Real Estate Appraisers f) Rental revenue that has been recognized in the statements of income within revenues:

-NOTE 7 - INVESTMENT PROPERTY (continued):
+NOTE 8 - INVESTMENT PROPERTY (continued):